We take Safeguarding very seriously at our school

 Sara has been at the Steiner Academy since the beginning.
 Sara’s current role is supporting students’ well-being at the academy.
 Sara has been in education for 15 years with various roles including 1:1, mentoring students and supporting children with disabilities in main stream school.
 Sara has experience and training in children’s mental health first aid and counselling skills.

-THERESA TRAPP (SILVERBIRCH, DESIGNATED SAFEGUARDING OFFICER)
+THERESA TRAPP (SILVERBIRCH, DSL)

 Theresa has done the Steiner Early Years training course in London.
 She worked at The Exeter Steiner School for ten years and ran the Children's garden an independent kindergarten in Exeter for two years.